PyCon.DE 2017 and PyData Karlsruhe

 The venue setup @zkmkarlsruhe for #PyCon.DE 2017 and PyData Karlsruhe is done.
 We are ready for liftoff tomorrow.

-After 9 Month of preparation and planning the final venue setup at the Center for Art and Media Karlsruhe is done.
-Tommorow PyCon.DE will open the gates.
+After 9 months of preparation and planning, the final venue setup at the Center for Art and Media Karlsruhe is complete.
+Tomorrow, PyCon.DE will open its doors.

-The location at ZKM, the PyCon.DE and the Open Codes exhibition are such a great fit:
+The location at ZKM, PyCon.DE, and the Open Codes exhibition are a great fit:

-Artworks and scientific works based on digital as well as on analog codes are presented in the exhibition.
-The works visualize and explain the complex dynamics of codes, and the way in which they are increasingly shaping the way we live and perceive the world.
-The exhibition analyzes the ingress of codes into our lives, and the structures of knowledge they generate.
+Artworks and scientific works based on digital and analog codes are presented in the exhibition.
+The works visualize and explain the complex dynamics of codes and how they increasingly shape the way we live and perceive the world.
+The exhibition examines the ingress of codes into our lives and the structures of knowledge they generate.

 We have a wonderful schedule and are extremely proud of all our speakers and the great keynotes: